RDN Facility Operations

 The Church Road Transfer Station is located just outside the southwestern border of the City of Parksville.
 This facility receives more than 19,000 tonnes of waste per year which is transferred to the Regional Landfill for disposal.

 In addition to receiving garbage from commercial customers and the general public, both facilities provide areas for the collection of recyclable materials (including garden waste and scrap metal), Construction/Demolition Waste, and disposal of Controlled Waste.
 Both facilities divert over 11,000 tonnes of recyclable materials, comprised mainly of yard waste.

 RDN Solid Waste Facilities are provided to safely manage and dispose of waste that cannot be composted, reused, recycled or otherwise diverted from disposal.
-Please consider the 4 Rs – Reduce, reuse, recycle and rethink – before bringing materials to the Regional Landfill or Transfer Station.
-Check the Disposal Alternatives and RDNâs on-line Recycling Directory for many local recycling options in your area.
+Please consider the 4 Rs – Reduce, reuse, recycle and rethink – before bringing materials to the Regional Landfill or Church Road Transfer Station.
+Use the What Goes Where to find local options for recycling in your area.

 The Regional Landfill manages waste and recyclable materials according to the requirements set out in its Operational Certificate, issued by the Government of British Columbia.